j-reyes314/Project_Examples/README.md

 # Sudoku_Threaded
-A simple java program that verifies if a sudoku puzzle is validl.
+A simple java program that verifies if a sudoku puzzle is valid.